 NSAIDs are available over the counter, but a healthcare provider can prescribe stronger doses if needed.
 Most NSAIDs are taken by mouth as a pill, but some are available as topical creams or gels you can apply to your skin to help with muscle aches or sprains.

-Duloxetine (brand name Cymbalta) is a serotonin-norepinephrine reuptake inhibitor (SNRI) originally developed as an antidepressant, but it’s also approved to treat chronic (long-term) pain, including nerve pain and muscle pain.
+Duloxetine (brand name Cymbalta) is a serotonin-norepinephrine reuptake inhibitor (SNRI) originally developed as an antidepressant.
+It’s also approved to treat chronic (long-term) pain, including nerve pain and muscle pain.
 Duloxetine comes in a capsule and must be prescribed by a healthcare provider.

-Duloxetine is a non-opioid medicine that increases the levels of dopamine, serotonin, and norepinephrine in your brain.
-These are chemicals that help boost mood and also play a role in reducing pain signals.
+Duloxetine is a non-opioid medicine that increases serotonin and norepinephrine in your brain.
+These chemicals help boost mood and also reduce pain signals.

-Side effects of duloxetine are typically mild, but can include nausea, drowsiness, and dizziness.
-Constipation or diarrhea may also occur.
-Duloxetine may not be a good choice if you have certain health conditions, including a history of mental health conditions, liver disease, or kidney disease.
+Side effects of duloxetine are typically mild, but it can include nausea, drowsiness, and dizziness.
+Other possible side effects include constipation or diarrhea.
+Duloxetine may not be a good choice if you have certain health conditions, such as bipolar disorder, liver disease, or kidney disease.
 Duloxetine may also increase the risk of suicidal thoughts in some people, particularly those under 25.

 Note: If you or someone you know needs help, you can contact the 988 Suicide & Crisis Lifeline by calling or texting 988 or chatting online.

 Duloxetine might take two to four weeks to work before you start feeling the full benefits.
 You can sometimes take it with other pain medications.
-However, it’s important to avoid NSAIDs because combining them can increase your risk of bleeding.
+However, talk to your healthcare provider before taking NSAIDs with duloxetine because the combination can raise your risk of bleeding.

-Gabapentin (Neurontin) is an oral medication most often used to prevent seizures in people living with epilepsy.
-It’s also approved to treat nerve pain, including pain that can happen after shingles, restlessness, and discomfort from restless legs syndrome, and diabetic neuropathy (nerve pain in the legs or feet due to diabetes).
+Gabapentin (Neurontin) is an oral medication used to prevent seizures in people with epilepsy.
+It’s also approved to treat nerve pain after shingles.
+It’s often prescribed for other types of nerve pain, such as diabetic neuropathy (nerve pain in the legs or feet due to diabetes) and, in some cases, restless legs syndrome.
 Gabapentin is available only with a prescription from a healthcare provider.

 Gabapentin works by calming overactive nerves.
 It helps reduce pain signals from nerves to the brain and can prevent seizures.
-Because of how it works, it may take a few weeks to start feeling relief.
+Because it takes time to calm the nerves, you may not feel relief right away — it can take a few weeks.

 Gabapentin can cause side effects like dizziness or sleepiness.
 Some people may also notice coordination or vision problems.
 You should avoid drinking alcohol while taking gabapentin, as it can increase drowsiness or dizziness.